AppsByCole/test2/README.md

 # AppsByCole.com

-This is the source code for the AppsByCole website
+This is the source code for the Apps By Cole website

+appsbycole.com